j-c8778/IR_Remote_Pump/README.md

    -Will not start the pump if level is to low
    -Has a timer to cycle the pump periodically

+The physical system this is meant to operate is a small submersible pump, supplied by some sort of sump, that discharges to a water load, such as a set of houseplants.
 ## NOTE: IN THE CURRENT VERSION, COPY AND PASTE TO THE ARDUINO IDE, UPLOADED TO GITHUB AS AN C++ FILE, WRITTEN IN VISUAL STUDIO

 To Do: